ivandfx/DFXWinTweaks/README.md

 **Since the release of version 1.6, updates will arrive less frequently.**

+### *About modified versions
+**You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.**

+However, I'm open to solve bugs for modified versions, but I do not support these "officially"

 ### Other languages
 DFX Tweaker is available in these languages:
 - Spanish